catalyst/moodle-tool_forcedcache/README.md

 2. Apply core patches (if required)
 3. Enable the plugin
 4. Wire up the configuration (if required)
-5. Update the cache configurations
+5. Update cache configurations as needed

 Step 1: Clone the plugin
 ------------------------